-- Train all staff, including: teaching staff, support staff and pastoral staff, to identify all forms of bullying and take appropriate action, following the school's policy and procedures, including recording and reporting incidents. - Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, Student Voice (council) and student Safeguarding council (including the Student Wellbeing Ambassadors) - Collaborate with other local educational settings as appropriate, and during key times of the year, for example during transition. - Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities such as anti-bullying week - Provide systematic opportunities to develop pupils' social and emotional skills, including building their resilience and self-esteem.
+- Train all staff, including: teaching staff, support staff and pastoral staff, to identify all forms of bullying and take appropriate action, following the school's policy and procedures, including recording and reporting incidents. - Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, Student Voice and student leadership channels, such as the Senior Prefect (Pastoral). - Collaborate with other local educational settings as appropriate, and during key times of the year, for example during transition. - Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities such as anti-bullying week - Provide systematic opportunities to develop pupils' social and emotional skills, including building their resilience and self-esteem.